apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Exceptions.md

 # Webflow Errors Customization

 By default CAS is configured to recognize and handle a number of exceptions for web flow during authentication.
-Each exception has the specific message bundle mapping in `messages.properties` So that a specific message could be presented to end users on the login form.
+Each exception has the specific message bundle mapping in `messages.properties`.
+So that a specific message could be presented to end users on the login form.
 Any un-recognized or un-mapped exceptions results in the `UNKNOWN` mapping with a generic `Invalid credentials.` message.

 To map custom exceptions in the webflow, one would need map the exception in CAS